 Instructions

-- Put the chocolate and the oil in a glass measuring cup and microwave for about 30 seconds.
+- Put the chocolate and the oil in a glass measuring cup and microwave for about 60 seconds.
 Take out and stir.
-Microwave in short 15 second bursts, stirring in between, until the chocolate is almost all melted.
-Keep stirring until all the lumps are gone.
+Keep stirring until all the chocolate is melted and the sauce is smooth.
+If necessary you can microwave in another 15 second burst to get all the chocolate melted.

-- Pour into a glass jar and store on the counter.
+- Pour into a glass jar and store on the counter until ready to use.

 - The mixture will stay liquid at room temperature in the warmer months, and may solidify during cooler weather.
 No problem, just microwave it briefly before serving.